 When other members accept your invite request, they automatically see the new organization with all its log views.
 Users can then easily switch between the invited organization and their personal organization from the top navigation bar.

-SenseDeep offers as 7 day evaluation trial for the SenseDeep Team plan.
-After that, you can subscribe to a plan of your choice or continue to use SenseDeep under the Free plan with limited features.
-Options are available for monthly or annual suscription.
+SenseDeep offers as 14 day evaluation trial for the SenseDeep Team plan.
+After that, you can subscribe to a plan of your choice.
+Options are available for monthly or annual subscription.
 To subscribe, select your SenseDeep Plan and then enter your card details.

 Thanks for trying SenseDeep.
 Please let us know if you have comments or questions by emailing us at email@example.com.